Namibia Pet Passport & Import Regulations

 Vaccinations

-If your pet is not currently vaccinated for rabies, it must be vaccinated between 3 months and 12 months prior to entering Namibia.
-If your cat or dog is currently vaccinated for rabies and is due for a booster, than the 30 day wait does not apply.
+If your pet is not currently vaccinated for rabies, it must be vaccinated between 30 days and 12 months prior to entering Namibia.

 Rabies Titer Test